MarFan/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Sessions used to provide persistant data for request.

-- [ ] What does bcrypt do to help us store passwords in a secure manner?
+- [ ] What does bcrypt do to help us store passwords in a secure manner? bcrypt creates a hash of a password so you don't have to store the actual password.

 - [ ] What does bcrypt do to slow down attackers?
+An attacker would have to sit there and brute force for quite a while to decrypt a hash...

 - [ ] What are the three parts of the JSON Web Token?
-Header / Payload / Verify
+Header / Payload / Signature

 ## Minimum Viable Product